gkamita/B4x4/README.md

 This package was used for the simulation in the following publications.
 * Dumanli, Ahu Gumrah, et al. "Controlled, Bio‐inspired Self‐Assembly of Cellulose‐Based Chiral Reflectors."
 Advanced optical materials 2.7 (2014): 646-650.
 * Dumanli, Ahu Gümrah, et al. "Digital color in cellulose nanocrystal films."
 ACS applied materials & interfaces 6.15 (2014): 12302-12306.

-## Acknowledgement
-Berreman4x4.py and files in the "examples" and "doc" folder are from [Olivier Castany's Python implementation of Berreman's 4x4 matrix method](https://github.com/Berreman4x4/Berreman4x4).